GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 './model_1bits/tokenizer.json')

-We upload it to the hub
+We push it to the hub

 repo_id = "Llama-3-8B-Instruct-GPTQ-1bits"